So, you’re thinking about a career in business? That’s great!

-The first step is to enroll in the program, and the good news is that CCI offers rolling admissions so that you can get started when it’s convenient for you.
+The first step is to enroll in a business training program, and CCI offers rolling admissions so that you can get started when it’s convenient for you.

 The second step is to put in the work, show up to classes (whether it be online or in-person), and graduate.

-Upon completing the Business and Accounting program, you would have improved your job prospects by developing practical and critical skills needed in almost every organization.
+Upon completing the program, you will have improved your job prospects by developing practical and critical skills needed in almost every organization.

-Here are the 11 skills covered in our Business Accounting program:
+Here are the 11 skills covered in our Business program:

 1) Business Basics